 There are two ablution blocks with toilets and a couple of cold showers.

 I’ll be honest, and say my initial impressions weren’t amazing.
 This was probably because of a big day in the car, finding it hard to find a camp site and feeling like there wasn’t much to do there.
 However, this changed the following day, and I fell in love with the place.
+In our 3 months up north, this was one of our more enjoyable camp sites.

 Mine and lake tours